ConduitNetwork/docs/provisioning/automation/tasks/taskResults.rst

 Configure Tasks
 ```````````````
-In script type tasks, if ``RESULT TYPE`` is set, |morpheus| will store the Task's output as a variable.
+In script type tasks, if ``RESULT TYPE`` is set, |conduit| will store the Task's output as a variable.

 Results Types
 `````````````